-ABO-NCLE’s rigorous and extensive test development process is administered by ACT, an industry-leading credentialing, technology, and delivery solutions company.
+ABO-NCLE’s rigorous and extensive test development process is administered by an industry-leading credentialing, technology, and delivery solutions company.
 This systematic process produces certification examinations that are psychometrically sound and legally defensible.
 ABO-NCLE staff guides the entire process that involves:

 - Creating Content Expert Panels composed of a representative sampling of highly qualified, currently practicing, certified opticians

 - Conducting job analyses to determine the professional skills and abilities required to fulfill the role

 - Developing test content outlines with the Content Expert Panels